If you want to skip directly to the other part, then just hit

 The jeepneys are plying certain routes having a sign of their current destination behind the windshield.
 So you have to know whether your destination will be on its way.
 I knew that I had to get to a certain bus terminal (there are many in Manila) for my planned trip to Baguio.

-Jeepneys are very convenient and are even owner's pride
+| and are even owner's pride

 Baguio was the summer retreat of Marcos and his cronies (and other wealthy people).
 For me it was just an overnight stay on the way to Bontoc the next day.
 And there were a lot of poor people too, and crooks.
 I was warned not to accept any invitation by locals for a drink, which may contain some knock-out agent which let you wake up in the woods without your wallet.
 And that was exactly what I was offered by two young men.
 They even told me that their uncle is driving to Bontoc next day and I can get a lift.
 What a coincident.
 That scam looked obvious. l declined.

-Baguio center Baguio street
+| Baguio center

 Without much ado I left early morning by bus to Bontoc.
 And I wasn't alone.
 A young Swedish guy joined me on that trip.
 He was very talkative and told me that a Filipino millionaire's daughter wanted to marry him, but he escaped.
 Somehow I didn't get or forgot why?
 I know that blond, fair skinned longnoses are preferred husbands by Filipinas.